-Matt hails from Delaware; has lived in Frankfurt, Germany; New Orleans, Louisiana; and Birmingham, Alabama; and now calls University City his home, where he lives with his wife (a UCity native), two sons, a daughter, a Chocolate Lab, three rescue cats, and a gerbil that he hopes is doing OK in his daughter’s room.
+Matt has lived in Delaware; Frankfurt, Germany; New Orleans, Louisiana; and Birmingham, Alabama; and now calls University City his home, where he lives with his wife (a UCity native), two sons, a daughter, a Chocolate Lab, and three rescue cats.

 After earning his BA at the University of Delaware and MA in English at Tulane University, he received his PhD in English at Washington University.
 He fell in love with teaching and advising and went on to work as a professor of literature and composition at the University of Alabama at Birmingham and St. Louis Community College for several years.